MatteoRusso5/FSR_FinalTechnicalProject/README.md

-# Robust Control of a Quadrotor UAV: Hierarchical vs Passivity-Based Approach
+# Trajectory Tracking for Quadrotors under External Wrenches: Hierarchical vs Passivity-Based Control

 This repository presents the implementation and comparison of two control architectures for a quadrotor UAV: